mm80843/T3.5/docs/bp_0.md

 ### Problems to solve

-Smaller possibility of disease transmission due to the less over-crowded areas and interruptions of services due to an unavailable workforce.
+Reduced possibility of disease transmission due to less crowded areas and disruption of services due to unavailable labour.

 ### Value proposition